microsoft/EDDI/README.md

 In this example, we use the Boston house dataset. (https://archive.ics.uci.edu/ml/machine-learning-databases/housing/)

+Preparing the data: we store the data under data/boston/d0.xls as default.
+An example of data format is provided in d0.xls (please note that it does not contain any real data since we cannot release data).
+Currently, we only support continuous variables.

 We split the dataset into train and test set in our code.

 Random test set entries are removed for imputation quality evaluation.